davidjamesdimalanta/toronto_arrests_analysis/README.md

 # Socio-Economic Disparities and Law Enforcement in Toronto: An Analysis of Arrest Trends and Median Household Income Across City Wards
-## Abstract
+## Overview
-This paper investigates the correlation between socio-economic status and law enforcement activities in Toronto by analyzing arrest count data and median household income across the city's wards.
-Utilizing data from the Toronto Police Service and the 2021 Toronto Census, the research reveals significant disparities in arrest counts between wards categorized as 'low-income household neighbourhoods' and 'high-income household neighbourhoods.'
-Notably, it was found that some low-income areas, such as Ward 20 (Scarborough-Agincourt), experience higher arrest counts, while certain high-income wards like Ward 10 (Spadina-Fort York) also report substantial arrest figures, illustrating that socio-economic status is not a singular predictor of law enforcement activity.
-The findings of this study are crucial for urban policymakers and planners, as they underscore the complex interplay between socio-economic factors and crime within urban settings, highlighting the need for nuanced approaches to law enforcement and social policy in diverse urban communities.
+The project explores the intricate relationship between socio-economic status and law enforcement activities within the diverse urban landscape of Toronto.
+The primary focus is on examining arrest count data and median household income across the city's wards, aiming to uncover patterns and disparities.
 ## File Structure
 The repo is structured as: